Captions in Mandarin Chinese

 Mandarin Captions for the Largest Language Community

-Whisper outputs Simplified Chinese characters by default, which is the standard writing system used in mainland China, Singapore, and Malaysia.
+Cloud AI outputs Simplified Chinese characters by default, which is the standard writing system used in mainland China, Singapore, and Malaysia.
 For some Taiwanese content, Traditional Chinese characters may appear in the output.
-The model handles Mandarin's four tones implicitly — it does not need tone markers because it outputs characters directly.
+It handles Mandarin's four tones implicitly, needing no tone markers because it outputs characters directly.
 This means homophones are resolved by context, producing the correct character for each spoken word.
-Character selection accuracy is generally high with the small model, which has stronger Chinese language modeling capabilities.
+Character selection accuracy is generally high.
 After transcription, the visual editor lets you correct any character selection errors, which are most likely to occur with uncommon words or technical terminology.
 Mandarin works beautifully with the flash caption category, where text appears as a complete phrase.
 Chinese characters pack significant meaning into each character, so short phrases carry a lot of information, and the flash reveal style gives viewers a clean reading experience without per-character animation that can disrupt the visual flow of Chinese text.

 Frequently Asked Questions